Written by

 A breakdown of typical inclusions in each policy

-Compulsory Third Party Yes No No No
+Compulsory third party (CTP) Yes No No No

-Third-Party Property Damage No Yes No No
+Third-party property damage No Yes No No

-Third-Party Fire and Theft No Yes Yes No
+Third-party fire and theft No Yes Yes No

 Comprehensive No Yes Yes Yes

 Driving in Melbourne can be a challenge for those not familiar with dealing with trams and hook turns.
-So if you’re from out of town a Comprehensive Policy could be worth the added peace of mind!
+So if you’re from out of town, a comprehensive policy could be worth the added peace of mind!

 Toby Hagon